mfrankz/microbiome/README.md

 # Downstream plotting and analysis of 16s microbiome data in R using phyloseq and ggplot
 ### This tutorial will allow you to create publication-level graphs and convert phyloseq objects to dataframes for easier manipulation and analysis.

-To follow this tutorial, you will need 16s data that has already been processed into an ASV table and converted into a phyloseq object.
-We will use the phyloseq object created in the [dada2 Github tutorial for R users](https://benjjneb.github.io/dada2/tutorial.html).
-You can create the object yourself using the dada2 tutorial or import mine [here](https://github.com/mfrankz/microbiome/blob/main/ps.rds).

-### Below you will find code for 3 variables: alpha diversity, beta diversity, and taxa frequency.
-For each variable, we will create publication-quality graphs and convert the data into a dataframe format.
+Below you will find code for 3 variables: alpha diversity, beta diversity, and taxa frequency

+To begin, we will load necessary packages and import a phyloseq object. ***These steps are necessary for all variables in this tutorial.***

-Note: you will need an up-to-date version of R studio and the phyloseq package installed for this tutorial.
-Phyloseq is installed through BioConductor.
-Run syntax below if you do not have BioConductor/phyloseq:
+Step 1 (Main).
+Load packages.
+Note: you will also need an up-to-date version of R studio and the phyloseq package (installed through BioConductor):
 ```
 #BioConductor
 if (!requireNamespace("BiocManager", quietly = TRUE))